 - Egg Noodles: I typically buy Manischewitz egg noodles, but you can find egg noodles in just about any grocery store.
 They are typically on the bottom of the shelf of the pasta section in bags.
 I like using the medium sized egg noodles, but any width will work fine.

-- Cottage Cheese: Use what you have at home.
-I typically buy small curd, but large curd will work as well.
+- Cottage Cheese: Use whatever type you have at home.
+I typically buy small curd, but large curd will work as well and full or low fat varieties both work.

-- Sour Cream: perfect rich results if you have it in your fridge, but you can easily substitute plain greek yogurt 1:1 if that’s what you have available.
+- Sour Cream: Its perfect for a rich kugel if you have it in your fridge, but you can easily substitute plain Greek yogurt if that’s what you have on hand.

 While the noodles are boiling, cream together the butter and sugar in a stand mixer or with a handheld mixer.

 If you have any leftovers place the pieces into either a zip top bag or food storage container and pop into the fridge.
 The noodle kugel will store well for up to 5 days.
-To reheat, either warm through in the microwave or put into an oven safe container, cover with foil and rewarm in a 325 degree oven.
+To reheat it, either warm through in the microwave or put into an oven safe container, cover with foil and rewarm in a 325℉ degree oven.

 Looking for more classic Jewish recipes?
 Try these: